boltops-tools/terraspace-docs/_docs/learn/gcp/configure.md

 In your `~/.bashrc` or `~/.profile`, use these lines to set environment variables:

     export GOOGLE_APPLICATION_CREDENTIALS=~/.google/credentials.json
+    # The rest of the environment variables are used by the Google terraform provider.
+See: https://www.terraform.io/docs/providers/google/guides/provider_reference.html#project-1
     export GOOGLE_PROJECT=$(cat ~/.google/credentials.json  | jq -r '.project_id')
     export GOOGLE_REGION=us-central1
-    export GOOGLE_ZONE=us-central1-a # only used by terraform provider
+    export GOOGLE_ZONE=us-central1-a

 Note, it makes use of the `jq` command to grab the `GOOGLE_PROJECT` from the `credentials.json` file.
 You can either install jq or just add the actual value of your google project id.